peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

     public <T> T ToObject​(java.lang.reflect.Type t) Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper parameter for more information.
-This method (without a CBORTypeMapper parameter) allows all data types not otherwise handled to be eligible for Plain-Old-Data serialization.<p/><p>Java offers no easy way to express a generic type, at least none as easy as C#'s <code>typeof </code>
+This method doesn't use a CBORTypeMapper parameter to restrict which data types are eligible for Plain-Old-Data serialization.<p/><p>Java offers no easy way to express a generic type, at least none as easy as C#'s <code>typeof</code>
  operator.
 The following example, written in Java, is a way to specify that the return value will be an ArrayList of String objects. </p>
  <pre>Type arrayListString = new ParameterizedType() { public Type[]